bonafideduck/react-highlight-within-textarea/README.md

 **highlight**: This specifies what to highlght.
 For more info, see the [demo page](https://bonafideduck.github.io/react-highlight-within-textarea/).

-**containerStyle**: Some textarea styles will also have to be applied to the underlying container.
+**containerStyle**: Some textarea styles will also have to be applied to the surrounding container.
 This directly applies to the container.

-**containerClassName**: This adds classes to the underlying container.
+**containerClassName**: This adds classes to the surrounding container.

+**all-other-properties**: All other properties will be directly applied to the textarea.

+## Known Bug

+If the textarea scrolls, the underlying highlighting does not scroll.
+The hooks to fix this are there, but have not yet been implemented.

 ## License